 If you are preparing to take the UPSC prelims 2020, then you would know that clearing the IAS exams requires intense, planned and devoted preparation.
 You might have to lock yourself up in your study room for at least an hour at a stretch in order to concentrate better.
 The ambience of your room plays an important part in your being able to focus and study faster for the IAS exam.
 There are certain ways you can enhance your study room/environment while preparing for the UPSC civil services exam.
 A few handy tips are given below:

 Your room should have enough natural lighting.
 You should not strain your eyes trying to read.
 Preferably artificial lights should be used only after sunset.

 Your study room should be airy and ventilated.
-To be able to sit for longer hours in your room, it should not get stuffy and uncomfortable.
+To be able to sit for long hours in your room, it should not get stuffy and uncomfortable.
 You should preferably sit by the window while you study.

 - GET RID OF DISTRACTIONS

 Remove all objects of distraction like the television, music system, etc. It is better if these objects are elsewhere so that you don’t have any temptation to switch them on.

 If possible, let your study room be one that is secluded from the rest of the house or place of stay.
 You can concentrate better with minimum noise and least interference from other people.